FK Bodø/Glimt: Road to the Top Division

 It was not until 1972 that northern teams had the right to gain promotion to the Norwegian top division.
 This was due to the old belief that the teams from Nordland, Troms, and Finnmark could not compete at the same level as the southern teams.
 Bodø/Glimt is one of three teams from Northern Norway that have played in the Norwegian top division, the others being Tromsø IL and FK Mjølner.

 From 1973, Norway had three second divisions: two divisions for southern teams and one for northern teams.
 Bodø/Glimt took three years to gain promotion, due to the promotion rules.
-The first place holders in the two southern divisions gained instant promotion, but the first place holder in the northern second division had to compete in play-off matches against the two second-place holders from the south.
+The first-place holders in the two southern divisions gained instant promotion, but the first-place holder in the northern second division had to compete in play-off matches against the two second-place holders from the south.
 This league system caused a lot of bitterness in the north.
 This worsened in 1975 when Bodø/Glimt, as the first club from Northern-Norway, won the Norwegian Cup, but did not gain promotion due to the special play-off rules for North-Norwegian clubs.

-In the 1974 and 1975 season, Bodø/Glimt won their division (they had played a few draws but no losses), but still lost in the play-offs.
+In the 1974 and 1975 seasons, Bodø/Glimt won their division (they had played a few draws but no losses), but still lost in the play-offs.

-In 1976, Bodø/Glimt managed at last to beat the league-system with a 4–0 win over Odd and a 1–1 draw against Lyn, making Glimt the second North-Norwegian team to gain promotion to the top division, after FK Mjølner's promotion in 1971.
+In 1976, Bodø/Glimt managed at last to beat the league system with a 4–0 win over Odd and a 1–1 draw against Lyn, making Glimt the second North-Norwegian team to gain promotion to the top division, after FK Mjølner's promotion in 1971.
 Not until the late 1970s did the Norwegian Football Association change the promotion rules; the play-off matches for Northern clubs were dropped.
-From then on there was no difference where a club had its home-ground.
+From then on, there was no difference in which club had its home ground.